 Plus, Foxconn is at the epicenter of global growth.
 Many Asian countries are growing their economies more than twice as fast as we’re growing ours.

 Currently, the bulk of Foxconn’s revenue is generated from its manufacturing facilities in China.
-The company completely understands Beijing’s and Asia’s unique brand of management and business style.
+The company completely understands Beijing’s and Asia’s unique brands of management and business style.

 And bear in mind that China isn’t just the world’s most populous country.
 It is also the world’s fastest-growing consumer market.
 Foxconn has 12 manufacturing facilities in the country, with more to come.

-In addition, because of its location and ties to China, Foxconn can extend into overseas markets with only a fraction of the logistical complexity a U.S.-based company would encounter.
+In addition, because of its location and ties to China, Foxconn can extend into overseas markets, particularly in Asia, with only a fraction of the logistical complexity a U.S.-based company would encounter.

-Producing the iPhone in India means Apple can avoid import duties of 20% and meet local sourcing rules that would allow it to open its own stores in the country.
+Producing the iPhone in India means Apple can avoid import duties of 20% and meet local sourcing rules that will allow it to open its own stores in the country.

-And finally, Foxconn is set to benefit from the global launch of the new iPhone 13.
+That puts Foxconn firmly in a position to benefit from the global launch of every new generation of iPhone.